angelique31/react-modal/readme.md

 ## Advanced Usage: Using Modal with a Form

-The `Modal` component can be used in combination with form submission.
+In this example, we're using the modal within a form to add a new employee.
+When the form is submitted, if all inputs are valid, the modal opens.
 Here's an example:

 First, initialize the `isOpen` state for the modal: